About Me

 As an entrepreneur, I've launched several products addressing distinct technological needs:

-- Herd — Browser Superpowers for AI agents, providing MCP servers and function-calling capabilities that enable agents to operate any website.
+- Herd — Browser Superpowers & MCP for AI agents, providing MCP servers and function-calling capabilities that enable agents to operate any website.

 - Sawalni — The first AI assistant and LLM model built specifically for Moroccan Darija, addressing the digital divide and making knowledge accessible in an underrepresented language.